 BEFORE YOU LEAVE HOME

-- Get cash – It’s a good idea to have some pesos on hand when you arrive and one of the most economical way to purchase pesos is through your local bank (provided it has a foreign currency department).
+- Get cash – It’s a good idea to have some pesos on hand when you arrive and one way to purchase pesos is through your local bank (provided it has a foreign currency department).
 Depending on the amount you are exchanging many banks charge a small or even no commission.
 See Money tips for Mexico.

 - Pack sturdy walking shoes/sandals – It’s said that when you walk on the cobblestones in Ajijic, you move every bone in your foot, which is actually healthy, but if you are planning on exploring on your own or possibly joining the local hiking group for a hike, be sure to bring appropriate shoes and save your dancing shoes for Wednesday night at Manix.
 Don’t let a fall put a damper on your trip.